unional/typescript-blackbook/style-guide/default/language/accessors.md

 ### Boolean property
 - Boolean property should be named as `isVal` or `hasVal`.

   > Why?
-Avoid confusion when `Val` itself can be evaluate as falsy.
+Avoid confusion when `Val` itself can be evaluated as falsy.

   ```typescript
   // bad